📦 Free shipping to DE from 59 € | to AU from 69 €

 9. Sorting laundry

-Even toddlers can learn to put dirty laundry in the laundry basket through play.
-Folding clean socks in pairs is also fun for many kids.
+Even small children can playfully learn to put dirty laundry in the laundry basket.
+Folding clean socks in pairs is also fun for many children.
 If you feel like it, you can even build a washing machine and a clothes horse for role play.

 Jetzt entdecken